hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/02_build_configuration.md

    ![Clion's CMake Settings](file://__IMAGE_DIR__/clion_settings_cmake.png)

-5) In the *Project Browser* select the *CMakeLists.txt* file within the *gridengine* folder, open the context menu and select "Load CMake Project".
+5) In the *Project Browser* select the *CMakeLists.txt* file within the *clusterscheduler* folder, open the context menu and select "Load CMake Project".
 This step tells Clion the location of the source code.
 6) Add make options as needed (e.g. `-j` for a parallel build or *VERBOSE=1* to see the individual build commands during the build step)